britram/rains-prototype/draft-trammell-rains-protocol.md

   its local networks within a separate context.
 E.g., a workstation could be named 'simplon.cab.inf.ethz.ch.' within the context 'staff-workstations.cx--inf.ethz.ch.'
-Assertions about this name would be signed by the authority for 'inf.ethz.ch.'.
-Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name 'simplon.cab.inf.ethz.ch' could at the same time be validly signed in the global context by the authority over that name to allow external users access this workstation.
-The local context simply marks this assertion as internal.
+Assertions about this name would be signed by the Authority for 'inf.ethz.ch.'.
+Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name 'simplon.cab.inf.ethz.ch' could at the same time be validly signed in the global context by the Authority over that name to allow external users access this workstation.
+The local context simply marks this Assertion as internal.
-  This allows a client making requests of local names to know they are local, and for local resolvers to manage visibility of assertions outside the
+  This allows a client making requests of local names to know they are local, and for local resolvers to manage visibility of Assertions outside the
-  enterprise: explicit context makes accidental leakage of both queries and assertions easier to detect and avoid.
+  enterprise: explicit context makes accidental leakage of both Queries and Assertions easier to detect and avoid.
 - Contexts make captive-portal interactions more explicit: a captive portal resolver could respond to a query for a common website (e.g. www.google.ch) with a signed response directed at the captive portal, but within a context identifying the location as well as the ISP (e.g. sihlquai.zurich.ch.cx--starbucks.access.some-isp.net.).
-This response will be signed by the authority for 'starbucks.access.some-isp.net.'.
+This response will be signed by the Authority for 'starbucks.access.some-isp.net.'.
 This signature achieves two things: first, the client knows the result for www.google.ch is not globally valid; second, it can present the user with some indication as to the identity of the captive portal it is connected to.